Bit.Trip: Bit.Trip Void

 Released in late 2009, Bit.Trip Void puts players in control of the "void", a black, pixelated circle, which players move around the screen with 8-directional control.
 The objective of the game is to grow the void by collecting black squares that appear, while also dodging white squares that reset the size of the void and cause the player to lose points.
 The size of the void can also be reset by the player without incurring point losses, which is often needed as the void grows to sizes making it difficult and/or impossible to dodge the white squares.
 Void features music by guest composer Nullsleep, and its levels are named after Sigmund Freud's three parts of the human psyche.

-The soundtrack to Bit.Trip Void was announced on May, 2010, and is now available on CDBaby, as well as through iTunes and Amazon.
+The soundtrack to Bit.Trip Void was announced in May 2010, and is now available on CDBaby, as well as through iTunes and Amazon.

 Bit.Trip Runner

 Bit.Trip Runner (2010) is the fourth installment of the Bit.Trip series.
 Runner features over 50 levels.
 The gameplay involves players controlling Commander Video and making him jump, slide, kick, and more through various obstacles in his path.
 The special guest band Anamanaguchi provides menu and credits music.
 Though it has over 50 levels, called Challenges, breaking the 3 level norm of the last games, these levels are divided evenly amongst 3 zones, called Levels, which each have their own distinct background and musical feel; each level houses twelve challenges, including a boss challenge.
 For every challenge (except boss challenges) there is a retro challenge awarded should the player collect all gold bars in the normal level.
 Each retro challenge is harder than the normal challenge and usually has more gold bars.
 The perfect completion of a retro challenge will award players with an exclamation point beside the stage and the word "PERFECT" beside the score in the scoreboard, but only if they have done everything "extra" (e.g., jumping on top of springboards that they do not need to in order to finish) in the challenge beforehand.

 Bit.Trip Runner won the 2011 Independent Games Festival (IGF) Excellence in Visual Arts award.

-On February 28, 2011 Bit.Trip Runner was released on the Steam platform for Windows and Mac.
+On February 28, 2011, Bit.Trip Runner was released on the Steam platform for Windows and Mac.